mrodger/Geometric-Semantic-Recursion-/README.md

 ## The Problem

-Agentic systems need to know *where they are* — not just what they're doing.
+Agentic systems need to know *where they are*, not just what they're doing.
 A message about a medication dosage and a message about a sales pitch may look syntactically similar but sit in completely different regions of semantic space.
 Routing decisions, tool access, and compliance checks all depend on that distinction.

 Classical CV solved this for physical space: embed sensor data, segment into regions, reason about proximity and membership.
-This project applies the same approach to language.
+This project applies the same approach to language to help guide autonomous agents.

 ---